News video: http://www.uppermichiganssource.com/content/news/Emergency-responders-receive-advanced-life-support-training-430211823.html

 - May 16-18, 2018 — Eau Claire, WI

 Mark Your Calendars!!
 Coming to a city near you in Montana!
-CALS will be returning to Montana with 3 new course dates in Conrad, MT; Miles City, MT and Roundup, MT.
+CALS will be returning to Montana with 2 new course dates in Lewistown, MT — October 11-13, 2018; and Polson, MT — November 8-10, 2018.

 The CALS Program (1) teaches a system of care using CALS Universal Approach to handle undifferentiated emergencies, (2) emphasizes the importance of all members of the team and teaching of teamwork for rural teams, (3) helps to standardize rural emergency care, (4) teaches the skills and knowledge needed for stabilization of critically ill/injured patients as well as proper use of equipment available in rural areas, (5) uses a system of care that emphasizes the needs of the patient.